pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 ## Next steps

-While the repo at github is live, there are still a few more things we need to
+While the repo at GitHub is live, there are still a few more things we need to
 do:

 - Documentation needs an update for the new repo and the build automation from readthedocs must be adjusted.
 - The wiki should be copied from heptapod.
 - buildbot.pypy.org should also look a the new repo.
-I hope the code is up to the task of interacting with a git repo.
+I hope the code is up to the task of interacting with a Git repo.
 - speed.pypy.org tracks changes, it too needs to reference the new location
-- To keep tracking branches with git notes on new commits, we will activate a [github action](https://github.com/Julian/named-branch-action) by Julian to add a git branch note to each commit.
+- To keep tracking branches with Git notes on new commits, we will activate a [github action](https://github.com/Julian/named-branch-action) by Julian to add a Git branch note to each commit.
+Please see the README there for directions on using Git notes.
 - Some of the merge requests were not migrated.
 If someone wants to, they could migrate those once they figure out the branch naming problems.